 With a cameraphone: Touch the area where the main subject is and then drag the little sun icon up or down to increase or decrease the overall exposure.

-With a camera: Use Exposure Compensation set to plus to increase the light and set to minus to decrease the light.
+With a camera: Use Exposure Compensation to take the two photos.

 Exposure Compensation-a way to force the camera to make an exposure either lighter or darker than the meter reading.
 Good for backlight or extremes of light and dark.